What To Do About Lead-Based Paint In Older Homes

 What Other Abatement Methods Are There Besides Removal?

-- Enclosure: Another option is enclosure, which is similar to encapsulation, as it covers the lead paint surface.
+- Enclosure: Another option is an enclosure, which is similar to encapsulation, as it covers the lead paint surface.
 Enclosure means the painted surface is covered with a whole new material.
 It could be a type of cladding or even new drywall.
 Enclosing lead paint surfaces can be an effective abatement method, though the lead paint could still cause problems if you ever renovate in the future.

 - Replacement: Replacement is a more drastic measure you can take to get rid of lead hazards in your home.
-It can be a good approach if the lead paint is on doors, window sashes and sills and other trim work you can remove.
+It can be a good approach if the lead paint is on doors, window sashes and sills, and other trim work you can remove.
 Once the material with lead paint is gone, you can install new lead-free doors and trim work.

-Can You Paint Over Lead-Based Paint?
+Can You Paint Over Pb Paint?

 If the paint is chipping, bubbling, peeling or otherwise deteriorating, you should not try to paint over it.
 For one, your new paint job will look bumpy and uneven.
 More concerning, though, is the fact that you won’t effectively seal off the lead paint.
-In these cases, the best option is to hire a professional to remove the lead-based paint, or sand away the deteriorating spots, before painting or using an encapsulant.
+In these cases, the best option is to hire a professional to remove the Pb paint, or sand away the deteriorating spots, before painting or using an encapsulant.